Create a Power BI Dashboard

 - Ideate BIMLink — version 6.2 or later (May 2023)

 - Ideate Explorer — version 4.8 or later (May 2022) download them all here

 - IdeateApps — version 1.15 or later (May 2023)

 The PowerBI template and associated files can be requested by Ideate Software subscription customers.
 You will receive an email from Ideate Software support with a download link.

 The Ideate Health Check folder will be created on your ‘C:\’ drive, containing the following subfolders:

 - Metric.xlsx.
 This file sets the threshold values that change visualizations from black to red.
-Metric.xlsx file must be moved into the Data Folder.
+Metric.xlsx file must not be moved into the Data Folder.
 You may modify this file to your company’s threshold values.

 Create the Ideate Automation Task

 - Launch Ideate Automation.
 The shortcut can be found on your Desktop after installation.